garlontas/pickwicksoft.org/src/content/blog/why-open-source-software-is-fundamental-for-the-whole-it-world.md

 free time to create awesome software.
 In my opinion, you should accept it when large companies use your software for their commercial products because you have assumed the responsibility yourself.

-> **Most good programmers do programming not because they expect to get paid or get adulation by the public, but because
+> Most good programmers do programming not because they expect to get paid or get adulation by the public, but because
-> it is fun to program.**
+> it is fun to program.<br>
->
-> — Linus Torvalds
+> — <cite>Linus Torvalds</cite>

 This is also the reason PickwickSoft will continue to build open source software\!